Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 Table~\ref{table:results:compilerOptimizationsUnivocal} provides additional details about the trivially equivalent and duplicate mutants univocally detected by the different optimization options.
-In total, 4.44\% and 3.34\% of these mutants are univocally detected by one optimization level (see columns \emph{\% of Equivalent} and \emph{\% of Duplicate}); moreover, since all optimization options contribute to the univocal detection of equivalent and redundant mutants, \textbf{it is preferable to rely on all the available compiler optimization options}. \FIXME{Overall, the most effective optimization option is \emph{-Os}, which detects 50.67\% and 46.34\% of univocal-equivalent and univocal-duplicate mutants, respectively.
-It is followed by \emph{-O1}, detecting 18.43\% and 10.82\% of such mutants, respectively}.
+In total, 4.44\% and 3.34\% of these mutants are univocally detected by one optimization level (see columns \emph{\% of Equivalent} and \emph{\% of Duplicate}); moreover, since all optimization options contribute to the univocal detection of equivalent and redundant mutants, \textbf{it is preferable to rely on all the available compiler optimization options}.
+Overall, the most effective optimization option is \emph{-Os}, which detects 50.67\% and 46.34\% of univocal-equivalent and univocal-duplicate mutants, respectively.
+It is followed by \emph{-O1}, detecting 18.43\% and 10.82\% of such mutants, respectively.
 These results suggest that, when the number of compilation runs must be limited, then \emph{-Os} and \emph{-O1} should be prioritized over the other options.
 This is interesting since \textbf{stronger optimization levels such as \emph{-Ofast} and \emph{-O3} do not contribute more than \emph{-Os} to the detection trivially equivalent and duplicate mutants}.
 Surprisingly, the optimization level \emph{-O0}, which does not enable any compiler optimization option, can detect trivially equivalent and trivially redundant mutants not detected by other optimization levels.
-However, this seems to highly depend on the code surrounding the mutated statement.
-For example, in one case it detected that \texttt{if ( ptr )} is equivalent to \texttt{if( ptr > NULL )}, with \texttt{ptr} being a pointer; however, the same duplicate mutant can be detected by other optimization levels if the code surrounding the mutant is different.
+However, this seems to highly depend on the code surrounding the mutated statement. \JMR{3.14}{For example, in one \UTIL mutant the optimization level \emph{-O0} detected that \texttt{if ( ptr )} is equivalent to \texttt{if( ptr > NULL )}, with \texttt{ptr} being a pointer, which was not detected with other optimization levels; however, the same instructions are detected as equivalent by other optimization levels when they belong to other functions (i.e., when the code surrounding them is different than the one appearing in the \UTIL mutant).}

 Details about the distribution of trivially equivalent and duplicate mutants per mutation operator are reported in Appendix A.

 Table~\ref{table:results:compilerOptimizationsTime} provides the time required to compile the artifacts with the different optimization levels.
 Different from related work, which reports that optimization levels, in the worst case, lead an increase in compilation time by a factor of 5, \textbf{we do not observe a large difference in compilation time among the different optimization levels}.
 Indeed, in the worst case (i.e., option \emph{-Os}) this factor is $1.1$, an increase of 10\%.
 This directly results from the \APPR compilation pipeline, which minimizes the number of source files that need to be compiled.
 If developers can accept a compilation time increased by a factor of 5, as suggested in related work, all the compilation optimization levels can be applied, thus maximizing the number of equivalent and duplicate mutants being detected.
 In three out of five subjects, it takes less than a day to compile all the mutants with all the available optimization levels, which is acceptable, given the cost saved in subsequent steps.
 For the cases in which it may take multiple days, our practical solution consists in executing the compilation of the various mutants in parallel (e.g., on Cloud systems); for example, our toolset includes scripts to parallelize mutants compilation on HPC and cloud platforms.
 In the case of \SAIL{}\emph{-CSW}, the parallel compilation of 142,763 mutants, with the four available compilation options, can be performed in ~90 minutes using 100 nodes.